Thrilled and delighted to be with you, as is the case every day.

 You mean like a bakery in Colorado that refused to bake a cake for a gay couple getting married, and they were pursued and sued and lost and decided to get out of the business.

-She writes, in a decision of startling breadth, meaning it isn't narrow for those of you in Rio Linda.
+She writes in a decision of startling breadth, meaning it isn't narrow for those of you in Rio Linda.

-Because corporations are not people.
+They hate them because corporations are not people.

 You understand that.

-Corporations are evil organizations that kill customers and screw customers and cheat customers and injure customers and destroy the planet and do all this horrible stuff that bring filthy oil out of the water and the land.
+Corporations are evil organizations that kill customers and screw customers and cheat customers and injure customers and destroy the planet and do all this horrible stuff.

-It's just what corporate are not people.
+They are not people.

-So it's not incidental that she includes this word here numerous times in the dissent, even though it was a corporation that was of her grabs narrowly held, closely held corporation.
+So it's not incidental that she includes this word here numerous times in the dissent, even though it was a corporation that was of her grabs, narrowly held, closely held corporation.

 The court holds that commercial enterprises, including corporations, along with partnerships and sole proprietorships.

-They judge incompatible with their sincerely held religious beliefs.
+Partnerships, sole proprietorships can opt out of any law, except tax laws, they judge incompatible with their sincerely held religious beliefs.

 Here's another passage from her dissent.